cube-network/docs/contents/genesis.md

 `000000000000000000000000000000000000F000` is the address that Cube assignes to Staking contract.
 This address is fixed and thus cannot be customized.

-`init` is the arguments for contract initalization, which can be interpreted as following：
+`init` is the arguments for contract initalization, which can be interpreted as following:
 - `admin`: contract admin
 - `firstLockPeriod`: first lock period in seconds
 - `releasePeriod`: the time of one release period in seconds